Be Prepared for the Inconvenience of Rain and Overnight RV Stops.

-Did I mention the rain?
+I did mention the rain, didn't I?
 (Sic)

-I mentioned the time and she told me that “the Boss” had told her to stay over for a couple of hours because there were several camper with reservations,like myself, who had not showed up yet.
+I mentioned the time and she told me that “the Boss” had told her to stay over for a couple of hours because there were several campers with reservations,like myself, who had not showed up yet.

-So, smiling, I asked her; OK, what site do I go to?”
+Smiling, I asked her; OK, what site do I go to?”
 She smiled back and said; “Sir, pull in wherever you want that’s open.

-That gave me an uneasy feeling, but both my wife and I were so tired, I didn’t argue and we pulled into the first street we came to.
+Hearing that gave me an uneasy feeling, but both my wife and I were so tired, I didn’t argue and we pulled into the first street we came to.

 Rather than continue with descriptions of the water in the campsites and in the streets themselves, I have attached some pictures of the site itself and the adjacent street.